 We accrue for estimated costs of research and development activities conducted by third-party service providers, which include the conduct of preclinical and clinical studies, and contract manufacturing activities.
-We record the estimated costs of research and development activities based upon the estimated services provided but not yet invoiced and includes these costs in accrued liabilities in the consolidated balance sheets and within research and development expenses in the consolidated statements of operations.
-We accrue for these costs based on factors such as estimates of the work completed and in accordance with agreements established with our third-party service providers.
-We make judgments and estimates in determining the accrued liabilities balance in each reporting period.
-As actual costs become known, we adjust our accrued liabilities.
+We record the estimated costs of research and development activities based upon the estimated services provided but not yet invoiced and include these costs in accrued liabilities in the consolidated balance sheets and within research and development expenses in the consolidated statements of operations.
+We accrue for these costs based on factors such as estimates of the work completed made by our internal personnel and third-party service providers and in accordance with agreements established with our third-party service providers.
+We make judgments and estimates in determining the accrued liabilities balance in each reporting period and although we do not expect our estimate to be materially different from amounts actually incurred, as actual costs become known, we adjust our accrued liabilities.
+Through December 31, 2023, there have been no material differences from our accrued estimated expenses to the actual clinical trial and manufacturing development expenses.